Restaurants & Pintxo in San Sebastián

-San Sebastian is a beacon for food-lovers, who come for the experimental fine dining and more casual pintxo bars.
+San Sebastian is a seaside paradise for food-lovers, who come for the experimental fine dining and more casual pintxo bars.

-Whatever your budget, pintxo bars (serving small skewers and plates) allow you to have a great meal in San Sebastian.
+Pintxo bars, serving small skewers and plates (the basque equivalent of tapas), allow you to have a great meal in San Sebastian without breaking the bank.
 Each pintxo bar has a speciality so check out the blackboard menu as well as the counter.
-The best pintxo bars are the busiest, so expect a bit of jostling and to eat standing up.
+The best pintxo bars are often the busiest, so expect a bit of jostling and to eat standing up.

 Wild Mushrooms and Egg Yolk © Gastronimo